What is the audit strategy?

-ISA 300.7 requires the auditor to establish an overall audit strategy before developing the detailed audit plan.
-The strategy addresses four areas: scope, timing, direction, and resourcing.
-It is the first formal output of the planning process and sets the framework within which the detailed plan operates.
+ISA 300.7 requires the auditor to establish the strategy before developing the detailed plan.
+Scope, timing, direction, and resourcing are the four areas it must cover.
+The strategy is the first formal output of planning and sets the framework inside which the plan operates.

 Key Points